gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/operators.md

 **[Click here for more examples](https://javascript.info/switch)**

-**When should you use switch instead of if/else statements ?**
+#### When should you use switch instead of if/else statements?

-switch is the perfect solution for long, nested if/else statements.
+switch is the perfect solution for long, nested if/else statements (cleaner syntax). [read more about this](https://www.geeksforgeeks.org/switch-vs-else/)